macelph00/iRep-Air/content/en/Machines/HPC laser cutter/soft stop/case a/index.md

 ## Root Cause

-There is a magnet at the bottom of the bed and a sensor mounted on the laser cutter to detect the magnet.
-If the magnet and the sensor are not aligned it will give the error message
+Part of DXF file is outside the cutting boundary

 ## Fix

-Move the bed to the top right corner, see if the error show up again.
+Check if there are any DXF files remain outside the 600mm X 900mm cutting bed in the software.

 <br>
 <br>

-##### If still not working, please contact hardware team
+##### If have any other problems or still not working, please contact hardware team